 All master's students who have completed the graduation requirement of either completing a thesis, a capstone, one SRP or an ELP after 1 and a half years and within 4 years from his/her admission date will be granted the status of "graduated."

 5. Reinstatement

 Students wishing to re-enroll after completing their leave of absence period may apply for reinstatement.
-Students may apply online for reinstatement through "Applications" on the KDI School Members website.
-After submitting the online application, students must submit a petition and a detailed study plan for approval of their reinstatement.
+Students may apply online for reinstatement through "School Register" on the KDI School MIS System.

 6. Voluntary Withdrawal